apache/doris-website/versioned_docs/version-2.1/query/query-data/mysql-compatibility.md

 This syntax can only be used on the UNIQUE KEY model table.

-The Doris DELTE syntax is basically the same as MySQL.
+The Doris DELETE syntax is basically the same as MySQL.
 Due to Doris is an analytical database, deletions can't be too frequent.

 **Select**